 Cataract removal surgery is performed under local anaesthetic and takes an hour or less to perform.

-Your surgeon will place eyedrops in your eye to dilate your pupil.
+Your surgeon will place eye drops in your eye to dilate your pupil.
 You'll receive local anaesthetic to numb the area.

-During cataract surgery (phacoemulsification) the cloudy lens is removed, and a clear artifical lens is usually implanted.
+During cataract surgery (phacoemulsification) the cloudy lens is removed, and a clear artificial lens is usually implanted.